volodymyrhudyma/blog/content/blog/improve-your-state-handling-with-immer.md

 ## Refactoring A Reducer

-One of the best places, but not the only one, to use immer is reducers in React.
+One of the best places, but not the only one, to use immer are reducers in React.

-Consider the following example, where we pass an array of products to the reducer and transform them to objects to be stored:
+Consider the following example, where we pass an array of products to the reducer and transform them into objects to be stored:

 ```javascript
 const initialState = {